-ATTENTION: Due to the COVID-19 pandemic and the government restrictions, please be advised that the RHM, Archives and Kimball House will be CLOSED until further notice.
-All schedules listed are also cancelled until groups can once again gather safely.
-Look here for future updates, stay home and stay safe.
+ATTENTION: Due to the COVID-19 pandemic and the government restrictions, please be advised that the RHM will be CLOSED until further notice.
+All schedules listed are also cancelled through July.

 The Historical Society of Battle Creek (HSBC) was founded January 16, 1916.
 An organizational meeting was held in the Post Building, creating our Society.
 For a more detailed explanation of all our moving and shifting locations, see our About Us link at left.
 In 1966, the Kimball family donated their family home to the community.
 The Junior League had the responsibility of transforming the residence into a Victorian house museum.
 In 1993, the offices and archives of HSBC moved to the Fieldstone Center, 165 N. Washington.
 The current hours of the archives are 1:00 PM to 6:00 PM on Tuesdays and Thursdays.
 See our Archives link for more information.

 Our mission is to collect, preserve and share Battle Creek History.

 Battle Creek, the “best known little town in America” is known for the many contributions locally, nationally, and around the world.
 Feel free to explore our website and you are welcome to join our Society.
 We are a 501(c)3 organization so donations are not only welcome, but tax deductible.
 Your generosity will be enable HSBC to continue our mission and support our local events.